madhusudancs/PL241-MCS-Compiler/README.rst

 What additional libraries are required to run this compiler?
 ------------------------------------------------------------

+Since an off the register allocator is implemeted using an off-the-shelf SAT solver (which is hard coded to be **glucose** at the moment, you will have to download the source code from **glucose**'s website: http://www.lri.fr/~simon/?page=glucose and compile the source.
+The binary should be available on your system path and with the exact name *glucose_static*.

-Other than the standard Python 2.7 installation, you will not want any additional libraries.
-Deliberate care has been taken not to use any third-party libraries.
-However, since argparse is used for command line parsing, Python 2.6 or earlier don't work.
+Other than this and the standard Python 2.7 installation, you will not want any additional libraries.
+Deliberate care has been taken not to use any other third-party libraries.
+However, since argparse is used for command line parsing, Python 2.6 or earlier doesn't work.
 But argparse component can be very easily replaced with the older optparse library code which is at the end of each file in the bootstrap() function.